 Skip to content

-New York Is Blue: NYCFC defeat arrogant, ill-prepared New Jersey Red Bulls
+New York Is Blue: NYCFC defeat arrogant, ill-prepared New York Red Bulls

 Nick Cushing's tactics set the table for a commanding 2-0 win in the Bronx, further embarrassing Red Bull coach Gerhard Stuber in the Hudson River Derby.